Spiced Cheese Pâté From the Canary Islands (Almogrote)

 Some almogrote recipes call for the use of tomato.
 In many of these, the tomato and garlic are lightly roasted in the oven first, then left to cool before adding everything to the food processor.
 While this still makes for a very tasty dish, it adds time and also makes the cheese and garlic flavor less punchy.

-We love how using raw garlic and no tomatoes gives the cheese pâté its kick, which ideally a pâté should have.
+I love how using raw garlic and no tomatoes gives the cheese pâté its kick, which ideally a pâté should have.
 The hot smoked paprika also gives it a distinctive flavor, although some recipes use dried ñora peppers instead.
 Then you even have some more modern recipes appearing that add cumin and even sriracha!

 When to Serve Almogrote